vendetta-labs/vendetta-markets-contracts/contracts/fixed-odds-market/README.md

 # Fixed Odds Market

 ## Tests

 ### Place Bet
-- [ ] It properly accepts bets
+- [X] It properly accepts bets
+- [X] It properly averages bets when there are multiple bets from the same address
-- [ ] The receiver will be the beneficiary when defined
+- [X] The receiver will be the beneficiary when defined
-- [ ] It cant place bet if market isn't active
+- [X] It cant place bet if market isn't active
-- [ ] It can only place bets up until 5 minutes before market start timestamp
+- [X] It can only place bets up until 5 minutes before market start timestamp
-- [ ] It cant place bet without sending funds in the market denom
+- [X] It cant place bet without sending funds in the market denom
+- [X] It cant place bet if the min odds requirement is not met
-- [ ] It cant place bet with amount higher than the max allowed bet
+- [X] It cant place bet with amount higher than the max allowed bet
-- [ ] It cant place bet if market doesnt have enough funds to pay the bet

 ### Claim winnings
-- [ ] It properly claims winnings
+- [X] It properly claims winnings
-- [ ] It can claim on behalf of the receiver when defined
+- [X] It can claim on behalf of the receiver when defined
-- [ ] It will return all bets made if market was cancelled
+- [X] It will return all bets made if market was cancelled
-- [ ] It cant claim winnings while market is active
+- [X] It cant claim winnings while market is active
-- [ ] It cant claim winnings twice
+- [X] It cant claim winnings twice
-- [ ] It cant claim winnings when there is nothing to claim
+- [X] It cant claim winnings when there is nothing to claim

 ### Update market
+- [X] It properly updates market start timestamp
+- [X] It properly updates market fee spread odds
+- [X] It properly updates market max bet risk factor
+- [X] It properly updates market seed liquidity amplifier
-- [ ] It properly updates market
+- [X] It properly updates market initial odds
-- [ ] It cant update market if sender isnt the admin
+- [X] It cant update market if sender isnt the admin
-- [ ] It cant update market if it is no longer active
+- [X] It cant update market if it is no longer active

 ### Score market
-- [ ] It properly scores the market and collects fees
+- [X] It properly scores the market and collects fees
-- [ ] It cant score the market if sender isnt the admin
+- [X] It cant score the market if sender isnt the admin
-- [ ] It cant score the market if it is no longer active
+- [X] It cant score the market if it is no longer active
-- [ ] It can only score the market after 30 minutes of its start timestamp
+- [X] It can only score the market after 30 minutes of its start timestamp

 ### Cancel market
 - [X] It properly cancels the market